Upcoming Performances:

 Solo Recital *A BENEFIT CONCERT*

-Step into the world of internationally acclaimed countertenor, Nicholas Tamagna, as he presents a unique recital featuring highlights from his distinguished career.
-Through a carefully curated program including works by Handel, Vivaldi, Monteverdi, Purcell, and Broschi, Tamagna shares the story of his artistic evolution, from his beginnings as a young piano student to his flourishing career as a Baroque opera soloist across Europe and the US.
+Step into the world of internationally acclaimed counter- tenor, Nicholas Tamagna, as he presents a unique recital featuring highlights from his distinguished career.
+Through a carefully curated program including works by Handel, Vivaldi, Monteverdi, Purcell, and Broschi, Tamagna shares the story of his artistic evolution, from his beginnings as a young piano student to his flourishing career as a Baroque opera soloist across Europe and the U.S.

-Nicholas Tamagna, countertenor, Christine Gevert, harpsichord
+Nicholas Tamagna (Oldenburg, Germany), countertenor, Christine Gevert, harpsichord

 Crescendo At Home